akurasy/DevOps-Complete/README.md

 the helm chart directory contains two default directories and two default files mamely:
 -  chart.yaml file: This is like a metadata containing the information of our chart
 -  chart directory #please delete this directory
--  templates directory : This contains our kuerntes manifest files
+-  templates directory : This contains our kubernetes manifest files
 -  values.yaml file : This is where we store varibales for our kubernetes manifest files

 The fastapi-chart directory chart looks like this: